 As I caught the fall, a thunk resounded above me and the rope momentarily slackened before sucking me up into the air.
 I caught Johnny just as he violently swung into the wall above my head.

 “What happened?”
 I asked, the two of us dangling 10 feet off the ground on either side of the rope.

 “The draw snapped!” he said.
 The rope-end carabiner hung on his rope just above the knot on his harness.

-kind of, or even whether, fixed gear should be allowed.
+There are no clear solutions to this complicated issue.
+The ethics and aesthetics of fixed draws are murky and biased, with no consensus about what kind of, or even whether, fixed gear should be allowed.
 Yet many climbers find it practical to have fixed draws on certain routes—and if the draws are going to be there, shouldn’t they be safe (made of long-lasting steel)?

 In which case, whose responsibility is it to manage fixed gear, and who gets to decide which routes are worthy of being fixed?

 Brady Robinson, Access Fund executive director, calls the fixed-draw debate the “ethical question of our day.”

 Last summer Bill Morse, of Portland, Maine, spent $1,600 outfitting a handful of routes at Shagg Crag with Climb Tech PermaDraws—steel-swaged cables with steel bent-gate carabiners on the clipping end, and quicklinks on the bolt end.
 Shagg Crag is a tiny, secluded granite wall known for its excellent 5.12 sport climbs, just a 30-minute hike down a dirt road from civilization.
 However, in recent years the climbs had collected multi-colored slings and aluminum carabiners left there from year to year—essentially “permanent” gear.